raphaelmue/dashup/docs/specifications/srs/SRS.md

 referenced by a unique username and authenticated by a confirmation e-mail to his entered e-mail address during registration process.
 To log in users have to provide the password and e-mail address for their account and are directed to the central dashboard if all credentials entered are correct.
 Browser cookies will store user sessions, making repeated login processes redundant.
-In the <i>Profile</i> tab, users can adapt personal information like birthday or company.
+In the <i>Settings</i> menu, users can adapt personal information like name, birthday, company or a short biography and profile picture.
 Note that personal information are not required during registration process.
 Furthermore the unique username, login credentials and language settings are changeable.
 (Use Case: <a href="../ucs/user_management/login_register/UCS_login_register.md">Login And Register</a>)
 (Use Case: <a href="../ucs/user_management/edit_profile/UCS_edit_profile.md">Edit Profile</a>)